milkyway-multimedia/ss-eventful/README.md

-Events Handler
+Silverstripe Eventful
 ======
-**Events Handler** is a simple event dispatcher for Silverstripe, that can be configured via YAML config
+**Silverstripe Eventful** is a simple event dispatcher for Silverstripe, that can be configured via YAML config.
+It is used to manage domain/application events on a more global scale than the extension system provided by Silverstripe.

-It is pretty much a wrapper around the "league/event" package by thephpleague, so all credit goes to them
+It is pretty much a wrapper around the "league/event" package by thephpleague, so all credit goes to them.

 ## Credit
 The League of extraordinary packages - thephpleague.com